Edgar Berlanga: Berlanga vs. McCrory

+World title challenge

 Berlanga vs. Álvarez

 Berlanga challenged Canelo Álvarez for his WBA, WBC and WBO super middleweight titles at T-Mobile Arena in Las Vegas on September 14, 2024.
 He lost the fight by unanimous decision.

+Attempting to regain composure

 Berlanga vs Ortiz

 Berlanga returned to the ring in on March 15, 2025, in Orlando, Florida against Jonathan González Ortiz.
 Berlanga won by TKO in the first round, securing two knockdowns along the way.
 Berlanga missed the super middleweight limit by 1.6 lbs, but was still eligible to win the title.

 Berlanga vs Sheeraz

 After Berlanga's comeback win in March 2025, Berlanga wanted the hardest fight possible and thus accepted a fight with 6'3" undefeated Hamzah Sheeraz immediately.
 Sheeraz vs. Berlanga would headline the Riyadh Season fight night.
 Berlanga was confident coming into the fight despite all sports books marking him as the underdog.
 Both weighed the same 167.6 pounds.

 Berlanga showed heart by surviving a clean knockout punch that affected him for the rest of the fight, he was down twice in the fourth round with a series of combinations, leaving the latter visibly shaken and struggling to survive until the end of the round.
 As the fifth round commenced, Sheeraz concluded the bout decisively with a right-left combination, sending Berlanga to the canvas for the third time.
 The referee, David Fields, promptly stopped the fight just 17 seconds into the round.
 According to CompuBox, Sheeraz landed 62 of 162 punches thrown (38.3%) and Berlanga landed 46 of his 119 thrown (38.7%).

+On February 28, 2026, it was reported that Chris Eubank Jr. was in talks with Belanga's team for a fight in the first half of the year.
+At this stage, the main obstacle in arranging the fight was the weight.
+Eubank preferred a 164 pound catchweight, while Berlanga insisted he could not go below 168 pounds.
+Berlanga tweeted the fight could take place in London.

+Zuffa Boxing

+On April 8, it was announced that Berlanga, along with super lightweight world champion Richardson Hitchins, signed a multi-fight deals with Zuffa Boxing.
+A debut would be scheduled for Summer 2026.
+Berlanga was planning on moving up in weight to compete in the light heavyweight division, which aligned with Zuffa’s recognised weight divisions.

+Berlanga vs Butler

+Berlanga faced Steven Butler in a 10-round super middleweight main event at Zuffa Boxing 09 at the Infosys Theater at Madison Square Garden in New York City, New York, on July 26, 2026.
+He was sent to the canvas in the second round but recovered to continue the bout and scored a knockdown of his own in the sixth round.
+Berlanga won by technical knockout when the referee halted the fight in the seventh round as Butler came under a sustained barrage of unanswered punches.